 When you open a credit card account, the creditor is required by law to set out the terms of the account in writing, including the annual percentage rate and any fees such as an annual fee, over-the-limit fees and late charges that will be charged for the privilege of having the account.
 This information is usually part of a written agreement, or contract, that also has other terms and conditions related to the account such as minimum payment requirements and what actions by you would violate the agreement.

 Most credit cards are for accounts on which you are required to make regular payments, but do not have to pay the whole amount that you owe every month.
-These accounts are called "revolving accounts".
-One of the conditions for most revolving accounts is that the consumer agrees not to go over the credit limit which has been set for him by the creditor.
-If he does, he may be required to pay an over-limit fee as well as paying the amount over the credit limit IMMEDIATELY or lose the privilege of making further charges on the account.
+These accounts are called "revolving accounts."
+One of the conditions for most revolving accounts is that the consumer agrees not to go over the credit limit that has been set for him by the creditor.
+If he does, he may be required to pay an over-the-limit fee as well as pay the amount of charges over the credit limit IMMEDIATELY or lose the privilege of making further charges on the account.

 Laws relating to seller and lender credit card accounts are similar but with some differences.
 When you have a credit card issued by a seller, such as a department store, your use of that credit card results in an obligation directly to the seller.
 In other words the creditor and seller are the same.
 However, when you use a credit card issued by a bank to make a purchase from a store or other seller, you owe money directly to the bank which, in effect, has made you a loan so you can buy goods or services from a seller.
 In that case, the bank has paid the store for you, and the bank is the creditor.